Leicester Square tube station: History

 On all four platforms of the station, film sprockets are painted down the entire length and on the top and bottom of the display area (black on the Northern line platforms, and dark blue on the Piccadilly line platforms), in reference to the four premiere cinemas in Leicester Square.

 Connections

-London Buses routes 24, 29, 176 and night routes N5, N20, N29, N41 and N279 serve the station.
+Day and nighttime London Buses routes operate from close to the station.